 - Twisted ankle

 Ankle pain can have a negative effect on your life, leaving you unable to complete everyday tasks.
-If the pain and underlying condition remain untreated, there is a risk of further injury or damage occurring, which is why it's imperative to contact one of our ankle specialists and set up a consultation.
+If the pain and underlying condition remain untreated, there is a risk of further injury or damage occurring, which is why it’s imperative to contact one of our ankle specialists and set up a consultation.
 Call us today at (318) 362-4411 to schedule an appointment or request an appointment online.
+We have clinics in Monroe, Ruston, and West Monroe, and we also offer rehabilitation services at our Monroe Rehab and West Monroe Rehab facilities.

 Our doctors understand that some injuries require immediate attention.
 If your ankle injury can’t wait, visit our Orthopaedic After Hours Clinic at our main location in Monroe.
 Walk-ins are welcome, and no appointment is necessary.